nyantec/nyantec-cert-auth-server/README.md

+# nyantec-cert-auth-server

+A web server for validating X.509 Client Certificates

-# X.509 Client Certificate Authentication
+## X.509 Client Certificate Authentication

-Configure our reverse proxy to forward requests to `/cert-auth/` to `http://127.0.0.1:8124/`, and add the X-SSL-Client-Dn header.
-With nginx your configuration might look like this:
+Configure your reverse proxy to forward requests to `http://127.0.0.1:8124/cert-auth/`, and add the `X-SSL-Client-Dn` header.
+With nginx the configuration might look like the following:

 ```
 ...